OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 ![](images/no-permissions.png)

 :::warning
 As further versions of Octopus are released, we might create new roles to improve our security model.
-These new roles will not be automatically included in any of the built-in User Roles, to avoid giving users permissions they are not supposed to have.
+These new roles will not be automatically included in any of the built-in user roles, to avoid giving users permissions they are not supposed to have.
 These new roles will have to be added manually to a User Role by an administrator.
 :::